Forger125/Rufix/README.md

 # Rufux
-Linux port of Rufus image-writing tool
+A Linux port of the Rufus image-writing tool (http://rufus.akeo.ie/).